 Modules

 A module in TSWoW is a single coherent modification of the World of Warcraft client and the TrinityCore server.
-The most basic command for creating a module is module create module-name
+The most basic command for creating a module is create module module-name

 Naming Conventions

-Modules should follow the form creator-modulename, optionally with multiple dashes (-) in the module name itself.
+, optionally with multiple dashes (-) in the module name itself.
 This is to ensure there are never two modules with identical names.

 Examples of good module names:

-• yourusername-testmodule
+yourusername-testmodule

-• yourusername-test-module
+yourusername-test-module

 Examples of bad module names:

-• my-samplemodule <– use a unique username
+<– use a unique username -

-• my_module <– Use a dash (-) instead of underscore.
+<– Use a dash (-) instead of underscore.

 Endpoints

 A module can contain a set of special folders called endpoints that serve a specific purpose.
-Unless tswow is started with the nowatch flag, you can simply create one of these folders in your module and tswow will populate it with appropriate boilerplate and configurations automatically.
+Unless tswow is started with the nowatch

 Simple Endpoints

-• datascripts - Contains all datascripts for this module.
+- datascripts - Contains all datascripts for this module.
 Written using TypeScript.

-• livescripts - Contains all livescripts for this module.
+- livescripts - Contains all livescripts for this module.
 Written using TypeScript or C++

-• addon - Contains all addon files related to this module.
+- addon - Contains all addon files related to this module.
 Written using TypeScript or lua.

-• assets - Contains asset files (blps, adts, m2s, wmo, mp3, wav) or build files (png, psd)
+- assets - Contains asset files (blps, adts, m2s, wmo, mp3, wav) or build files (png, psd)

 Advanced Endpoints

-• realms - Contains realms specified by this module.
+- realms - Contains realms specified by this module.
 Allows modules to contain realm configurations.

-• datasets - Contains datasets specified by this module.
+- datasets - Contains datasets specified by this module.
 Allows modules to contain id configurations, build settings and source data.

 Submodules